Local Limit Theorem in negative curvature: Proof of Theorem

 \subsection{Proof of Theorem~\ref{locallimit} and Theorem~\ref{Phi_zero}}

-Let $F$ be a nonnegative \seonhee{$C^\infty$} function on $\M$, with compact support.
-Set $\mu_F$ for the spectral measure of $F$, i.e. the Borel finite measure on the spectrum $[0, +\infty )$ of $-\D - \l_0 $ such that, for all $m \geq 0 $, The function is nonincreasing in $t$. \francois{Write
+The proof relies on the following Proposition, based on Hardy-Littlewood Tauberian Theorem: \begin{prop} Fix $x_0 \in \M$.
+Let $F$ be a nonnegative $C^\infty$ function on $\M$, with compact support.
+Then,

+where $c(x,y) $ is given by (\ref{Harish-Chandra}). \end{prop} \begin{proof} Set $\mu_F$ for the spectral measure of $F$, i.e. the Borel finite measure on the spectrum $[0, +\infty )$ of $\D - \l_0 $ such that, for all $m \geq 0 $, { } The function is nonincreasing in $t$.
+It satisfies the following property \begin{lem} \end{lem} \begin{proof} On the one hand, we have